 - Creative Entrepreneurs, the London based learning and networking platform that nurtures small independent businesses from across the creative industries by bringing together business support tools and expert advice to help them develop, alongside inspiration and learning from supporters including Anya Hindmarch and Thomas Heatherwick.
 Coinciding with London Fashion Week, Creative Entrepreneurs will be showcasing some of the young London-based fashion labels within their network, creativeentrepreneurs.co

 - Thames & Hudson, one of the leading illustrated publishers across all areas of visual creativity, will be supporting the programme across the London Design Festival and London Fashion Week weekends with their first ever pop-up space.
 Come and browse in The Reading Room and enjoy 20% off all titles, www.thamesandhudson.com

 - More creative popups and collaborations will be revealed in the coming weeks as the exciting initiative continues.

 The studio spaces at Grosvenor Arch will form part of the emerging community at Battersea Power Station alongside independent restaurants and a curated programme of activities that take place every weekend on the riverside in front of the Power Station.
 The development has a link directly along the river to Battersea Park, which attracts 20 – 30 million visitors annually, many of whom are local and young professionals and young families, as well as a large fitness community.

 In addition, from this Autumn, even more people will also be able to visit via the River Bus with a new dedicated pier at Battersea Power Station.

-The evolving popup programme will run Thursday – Sunday each week, across the rest of the year, from Thursday 14th September 2017.
+The evolving popup programme will run Thursday – Sunday each week, from Thursday 14th September 2017.